validmind/validmind-library/README.md

 ### Install from PyPI

-To install the library and all optional dependencies, run:
+To install the ValidMind Library and all optional dependencies, run:

 ```bash
 pip install validmind[all]